avaframe/AvaFrame/docs/moduleLog2Report.rst

 Generate Compare Report
 =========================

-This function creates a markdown style report where the simulation results are compared to benchmark results.
+This function creates a markdown style report where the simulation results are compared to the benchmark results.
 The report is structured as follows:

   * name of avalanche